Lab communication system for interaction between database website and individual tools

 line.set_value(0) # Turn off GPIO

-## Gather the user response [Optional]##
+## Gather the user response [Optional, you can remove]##

 self.set_job_status_label("Job Status: GPIO: OFF.
 Please type in response.")